Tax Havens for Digital Assets: Crypto-Friendly Tax Countries

 #3 Singapore

-In Singapore, there are no capital gains taxes on intangible property, including cryptocurrency held for investment purposes.
-Businesses engaged in cryptocurrency trade or accepting crypto as payment, however, must pay regular income tax.
+Anyone who holds cryptocurrency for investment purposes does not need to pay tax on capital gains.
+However, businesses engaged in cryptocurrency trade or accepting crypto as payment, must pay regular income tax.

 #4 Malta

-Here, cryptocurrencies are considered a legitimate medium of exchange, and long-term capital gains taxes do not apply to cryptocurrency investments.
-This is ideal if you are looking to hold your crypto for a while and sell it later, once the price rises to a profitable value.
+This is especially ideal if you are looking to hold your crypto for a while and sell it later, once the price rises to a profitable value.

 However, if you’re into day trading, you’ll need to pay business income tax at a rate of 35%.